 • Forklift Driver with 2 Years’ Experience Applying for Vacant Position

-If you were referred by someone from the company, including that person’s name in your subject line for job application.
+If someone from the company referred you, include that person’s name in your subject line for the job application.
 By adding your referrer’s name, you can make your email stand out, especially if it’s someone who is in good standing with the company.
-In this case, you are already making a good impression even before the recipient even looks at your resume.
+In this case, you are already making a good impression before the recipient looks at your resume.

 • Referral from Steve Smith: Joe Johnson, Resume for SEO Specialist Position